Hey there, Sumit here again…

 My initial budget was $5,000, including the domain purchase, publishing content, and link building.
 But because of the success, I decided to invest more than expected in the site after a couple of months.

-I mostly look at RD's (authority sites), and I do a Wayback of the expired domain.
-I always try to buy expired domains from companies or start-ups that went broke.
+I mostly look at RD’s (authority sites), and I do a Wayback of the aged domain.
+I always try to buy aged domains from companies or start-ups that went broke.
 These are former companies that received fund capital but failed their business model.
-These websites have high authority in Google's eyes and also have some legit business citations.
+These websites have high authority in Google’s eyes and also have some legit business citations.